vinchamp77/vinchamp77/README.md

 My name is Vincent.
 I'm a software engineer / Unity game developer.🌱 Besides loving my job, I’m currently learning Android development and documenting all my learnings in my personal blog - [Android Kotlin Weekly](https://vtsen.hashnode.dev/).

-💞️ I also document all my completed and on-going Android projects [here](https://vtsen.hashnode.dev/projects).
+💞️ I document all my completed and on-going Android projects [here](https://vtsen.hashnode.dev/projects).

+📫 I'm also available at [Twitter](https://twitter.com/vinchamp77), [Medium](https://vtsen.medium.com/), and [Dev.to](https://dev.to/vtsen).
+Let's connect and be friends!
+We should all learn and grow together!

 <!---
 vinchamp77/vinchamp77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.